| |

 |

-Mix up a batch of your favorite recipe or use a boxed
+Mix up a batch of your favorite recipe or mix and start

-You can make mini muffins or larger baked items.
-Mini
+You can make mini loaves or large loaves.
+Mini loaves

-loaves often work well because single people can’t always
+often work well because single people can’t always eat

 5. Bake a difference